 Experiential learning is woven into all aspects of their learning.
 Once their passions are triggered, they are scaffolded with personalised learning to turn their passions into strengths.

-Learning in the Junior High
+Learning In The Junior High

 At this stage, learners are finding the purpose in their passions.
 They are encouraged to think deeply and are introduced to industry leaders and experiences where they can be mentored and where their outputs can be meaningfully incorporated into the real world.